wallarm/product-documentation/docs/latest/about-wallarm-waf/api-abuse-prevention.md

 * Rate of API calls originating from an IP per interval
 * Rate of unique API endpoints requested by an IP
 * Response codes
-* Request source reputation
-* Request header and body anomalies, etc
+* Request headers, etc

 If the metrics point to [bot attack signs](#automated-threats-blocked-by-api-abuse-prevention), the module [denylists](../user-guides/ip-lists/blacklist.md) the source of the anomaly traffic for 1 hour.

-The solution provides highly accurate bot detection - it deeply observes traffic anomalies before attributing them as malicious bot actions and blocking their origins.
+The solution deeply observes traffic anomalies before attributing them as malicious bot actions and blocking their origins.
 Since metric collection and analysis take some time, the module does not block malicious bots in real-time once the first malicious request originated but significantly reduces abnormal activity on average.

 ## Activating API Abuse Prevention